SulaimanMohammad/Drone_VESPA/README.md

             git clone https://github.com/SulaimanMohammad/Drone_VESPA.git
             cd Drone_VESPA/configuration
         ```
-    - Configure RPI to be used with pixhawk and VESAP
+    - Configure RPi to be used with pixhawk and VESAP
         ```bash
             ./rpi_setup.sh
         ```
         This script call the followig scripts also:
-        - **setup_drone_info**: Set variables needed for the drone, dimensions of drone are needed to be provided
+        - **setup_drone_info**: Set variables needed for the drone, dimensions of drone are needed to be provided.
         - **create_VESPA_service**, **vespa**: Set VESPA to run as a service with shell commands
         - **update_repo**: Create logs directory, set permissions, and used to re-clone the repository

+## Execute VESPA

+### Hardware Requirements for VESPA Execution
+To effectively execute the VESPA algorithm, the following hardware setup is required:

+- Ground Control Station (GCS): One Xbee module needs to be connected to the local machine acting as the GCS.
+- Fleet : A minimum of three vehicle units are needed, each connected to a Raspberry Pi to execute the VESPA algorithm.
+    - One should be configured with `drone1` as sink
+    - The rest two are required to form border in the algorithm

-## Running the Code on Raspberry Pi
+### Raspberry Pi
 **Each drone will automatically start VESPA after booting, but the process will not begin until it receives a signal from the Ground Control Station.**

 The `rpi_setup` script will create a VESPA service that runs in the background upon each boot of the algorithm.